verdigado/organization_folders/README.md

 2. If you are a Nextcloud admin, you will see a management button above your file list in the home folder.
 4. Click the management button to open the Organization Folder management modal.
 5. In the modal, you can create your first Organization Folder.

-   ⚠️ **Note:** This feature is not yet available in the beta release.
-To create Organization Folders in the beta, you must use the organization-folders:create occ command.
 7. Once created, you can add members and resources to the Organization Folder.
 8. When navigating to a folder whose permissions are managed by this app, the management button will also appear — if you are a Nextcloud admin or have management permissions for that Organization Folder or Resource.
 9. Use the modal to configure the Resource permissions as needed.